Stormwater Management For Residents

 Drainage - On Roadway or Off Roadway?

 In order to find out who or what agency is responsible for drainage improvements, the location is very important.
 Drainage ditches within roadway easements can be maintained by the County or townships.
 Any flooding outside of the road right-of-way is most often, though not always, the responsiblility of the private property owner.
 We discuss this in more detail on our Drainage Ditches page.
-Residents living in assessed subdivisions in townships or whose community has joined the Surface Water Management District may have more options for addressing storm water issues.
+Residents living in assessed subdivisions in townships or whose community is in the Surface Water Management District may have more options for addressing storm water issues.

 Surface Water Management District - Chapter 942

-The Summit County Surface Water Management District is available to all communities in Summit County.
-It is a voluntary, opt-in stormwater utility.
-Residential properties are charge $4 per month under this program.
-Please see more about this option here.
+The Summit County Surface Water Management District is available to all nine townships, one city, and on village in Summit County.
+There are no charges currently for the participating communities, however fees will be enacted in 2025.
+Please see more about this potential option for your community here.